Prasidh Krishna: International career

 In March 2021, he was named in India's One Day International (ODI) squad for their series against England.
 He made his ODI debut for India on 23 March 2021, against England.
 He went on to take 4 wickets, helping India to win the match by 66 runs.

 In May 2021, he was named as one of four standby players in India's Test squad for the final of the 2019–2021 ICC World Test Championship and their away series against England.
 In September 2021, he was added to India's main squad for the fourth Test match against England but didn't play.

-In February 2022, Prasidh was named in India's Squad for ODIs against West Indies.
-He was named the man of the match in the second match as he took 4 wickets for 12 runs and went on to win the Man of the Series award with a three-fer in the third game.
+In February 2022, Krishna was named in India's squad for the ODI series against West Indies.
+He was named the man of the match in the second match as he took 4 wickets for 12 runs and went on to win the man of the series award with a 3 wicket haul in the third game.

 In May 2022, he was named in India's Test squad for the rescheduled fifth Test against England.

+On 5 November 2023, he was added to India's squad for the 2023 Cricket World Cup after Hardik Pandya was ruled out owing to his ankle injury from the match against Bangladesh on 19 October 2023.

+On 28 November 2023, Prasidh Krishna became the most expensive India bowler in T20Is conceding 68 runs in 4 overs.

+Krishna was named in India's squad for the 2025 Anderson-Tendulkar Trophy.
+He was picked for the first, second, and fifth tests, taking a total of 14 wickets at an average of 37.07 for the series.